rajdeepratan/ReactNativeWeatherApp/README.md

 ## How to get started!

-- For iOS: run `react-native run-iost` from the home directory.
+- For iOS: run `react-native run-ios` from the home directory.

 - For Android: `react-native run-android` from the home directory.